nskrdev/stat-ca2/presentation-script.md

 This is why our regression Model 2 (using per-capita metrics) performs worse than Model 1 (absolute numbers).
 Per-capita relationships require more sophisticated models with multiple predictors.

-**Key Takeaway:**
+**Key Takeaway - Transition to Regression:**

-The strong correlation between TotalCases and TotalDeaths (r = 0.886) provides an excellent foundation for predictive modeling.
-We can forecast deaths from case counts with good accuracy.
-However, to improve beyond 78.5% explained variance, we need to add factors that capture the variation—healthcare quality, demographics, testing capacity, and policy responses."
+The strong correlation between TotalCases and TotalDeaths (r = 0.886, r² = 0.785) provides an EXCELLENT foundation for predictive modeling.

+Here's what we know:
+- ✅ Strong linear relationship exists
+- ✅ 78.5% of variance is predictable from cases alone
+- ✅ We can build a regression model with R² = 0.785
+- ⚠️ 21.5% remains unexplained—our improvement target

+Now let's translate this correlation into an actual predictive model through linear regression.
+We'll build the equation, evaluate its performance, and discuss how to improve it."

 ---

-## SLIDE 7: Regression Models - Predictive Analysis (4-5 minutes)
+## SLIDE 6: Regression Model Building - From Correlation to Prediction (5-6 minutes)

 ### Script:

-"Now we arrive at the core of our predictive modeling: regression analysis.
-This is where we move from describing relationships to actually predicting outcomes.
+"Now we translate our correlation findings into an actual predictive model.
+This is where statistics becomes actionable—we move from 'these variables are related' to 'here's the equation to forecast deaths from cases.'

+**The Model Development Process:**

+Let me walk you through how we go from correlation to prediction:

+1. **Correlation Analysis**: We found r = 0.886 between Cases and Deaths
+2. **Linear Relationship Confirmed**: Scatter plot shows clear linear pattern
+3. **Simple Linear Regression**: We fit a line through the data
+4. **Model Validation**: Check assumptions and diagnostics
+5. **Performance Evaluation**: Quantify accuracy with R², residuals, error metrics

+This systematic approach ensures our model is valid, not just a line drawn through points.

 **What is Regression?**